alirezas9/linear-equation-solver/README.md

 # linear-equation-solver

-implementation of some algebric in C \n
+implementation of some algebric in C

 like matrix inverse, linear system solve, ...